x37ts52/easy-password-generator/README.md

 ## What is this?

-The easy-password-generator generate simple passwords with a self choosen length and self choosen compination of digits and characters
+The easy-password-generator generate simple passwords with a self choosen length and self choosen combination of digits and characters

 ## Install